 Offer to rake the leaves or do other chores for an elderly neighbor.
 Surprise a new mom with a casserole or a couple of hours of babysitting time.
 Adopt a Street or start a community project—like a community garden, a park cleanup, a Little Free Library, or a piece of public art.

-If you love animals, there are lots of ways to give them a little love for Giving Tuesday.
+If you love animals (and clearly our members do!), there are lots of ways to give them a little love.
 For example, you could donate money or time to the Oregon Humane Society.
 You could also sponsor a pet, become a pet foster care volunteer, or host a fundraiser.
 Love horses?
 Support the awe-inspiring work of an organization like HART (Horses Adaptive Riding & Therapy) by sponsoring or donating to cover farrier service, veterinary services, and other necessary care.

 Plant a tree.
 Give money to an environmental charity.
 Or, sign up for a volunteer shift with one of these local environmental non-profits: